SocGen targets more capital, savings as results top expectations

 It previously had a target of at least 10 percent but had already reached it, with the level hitting 10.4 percent at the end of the second quarter.

-The bank plans to carve a further 850 million euros ($925 million) in savings out of its costs by the end of 2017 in addition to the 900 million it is on course to make by the end of this year.
+The bank plans to carve a further 850 million euros (592.57 million pounds) in savings out of its costs by the end of 2017 in addition to the 900 million it is on course to make by the end of this year.

 SocGen reported second-quarter net income of 1.351 billion euros on revenue of 6.869 billion, boosted by a surge in equities trading volumes.
 This beat analysts' average forecasts for net income of 969 million and revenue of 6.125 billion .